 The electrostatic bonds between the metal ions and the delocalised electrons are hard to break, so metals are strong.
 However, it's easier to move layers of atoms over each other.
 This means that metals can easily be bent into new shapes - scientists call this being malleable.
 The combination of strength and malleability means that metals are easy to bend but hard to break.
 This makes them extremely useful for making things.
 The strength of the metallic bonds also explains why metals have high melting and boiling points - we need to add a lot of energy to the metal to break the bonds between the metal ions.

-We can also explain some of the patterns in properties of different metals by thinking about the sea of electrons.
-The more electrons each atom delocalises into the sea of electrons, the stronger the forces between the leftover ions.
+We can also explain some of the patterns in the properties of different metals by thinking about the sea of electrons.
+The more electrons each atom delocalises into the sea of electrons, the stronger the forces between the leftover ions will be.
 This means that Group 1 metals are much less strong than other metals.
 The more delocalised electrons there are, the better the electrical conductivity.

 Thinking about metals shows why it's so useful to understand the electron structure of atoms.

 Remember that all metal atoms are ejecting electrons, and that there's nowhere really for the electrons to go.
 Once you have that picture in your mind, most of the properties of metals make sense.